 When you break it down further, private institutions have a much higher rate of integration than public institutions, (76% vs. 54%).
-Smaller schools with under 100K alumni are also more integrated (70%) than are schools with more than 100K alumni (56%).
+Smaller schools with under 100K alumni are also more integrated (70%) than schools with more than 100K alumni (56%).
 Interestingly, for alumni organizations with a dues-paying structure, only 35% are integrated with their fundraising office, while 73% of schools with a non-dues-paying organization are fully integrated.

-We’re still looking at the data, but it suggests that at many institutions, the effect of assimilation has resulted in alumni relations becoming subordinate to the fundraising/development/advancement operations.
+The data suggests that at many institutions, the effect of assimilation has resulted in alumni relations becoming subordinate to the fundraising/development/advancement operations.

 Here are a few more interesting stats to consider:

 - Only 11% of senior alumni relations executives report directly to the president/chancellor of the institution.
 (While not a direct indication of subordination, still interesting nonetheless.)

 - 70% of alumni relations executives report to the Vice President/Vice Chancellor, which in many cases has oversight responsibilities for a much larger staffed fundraising operation.